 Figure 4 – Video editor: emphasize the first G6P graph.

-Figure 4 – Video editor: emphasize the XXX graph.

-Authors: Is the graph for 6.5.2 not in Figure 4?

 In addition, the levels of 6-phosphogluconate—the first intermediate in pentose phosphate pathway—dramatically increased 89-fold in HCC827 cells and 231-fold in PC-9 cells [1].

 Figure 4 – Video editor: emphasize the 6PG graph.

-In contrast, levels of other glycolytic intermediates, such as fructose 6-phosphate [1] and fructose 1,6-bisphosphate, did not change in the diamide experimental condition [2].
+In contrast, levels of other glycolytic intermediates, such as fructose 6-phosphate [1], did not change in the diamide experimental condition [2].
 Total nicotinamide adenine dinucleotide phosphate levels were nearly equivalent between diamide treatment and PBS control conditions [3].

 Figure 4 – Video editor: emphasize the F6P graph.

-Figure 4 – Video editor: emphasize the F1,6,P graph.

 Figure 4 – Video editor: emphasize the NADP+ graph.

-Authors: Is the graph for 6.7.2 (F1,6,P) not in Figure 4?
 Please submit Figure 2&4 as an unflattened, layered image

 Section - Conclusion